 It is brutally cold here in the south.
-I know, I know… folks in Minnesota are used to being cryogenically-frozen until spring but this is the south my dear.
-We have brutally hot summers where the humidity is so high we sometimes have to wear scuba gear to breath, but our winters only get into the teens and twenties for a few days and you know, we just ain’t used to it.
+I know, I know… folks in Minnesota are used to being cryogenically-frozen until spring, but this is the south, my dear.
+We have brutally hot summers where the humidity is so high we sometimes have to wear scuba gear to breath, but our winters only get into the teens and twenties for a few days, and you know, we just ain't used to it.
 LOL.
 The good news for us, here in North West Arkansas, is that it snowed a little.
-Not a huge snow, just a good dusting that made everyone think it snowed.
+Not a vast snow, just a good dusting that made everyone think it snowed.

 The first place I stopped was Lake Fayetteville.
 It is easy to get to and just deserted enough to test the roads for ice.
 The calmness of the lake seemed the best place to start.

-While this photo is good, it isn’t what I expected I would get and I wanted to do better.
+While this photo is good, it isn't what I expected I would get, and I wanted to do better.
 When taking a photograph, its all about contrast.
-Not the contrast slider in your phones photo editing app, that can be taken too far and usually is, but about the contrast of the subjects.
-Being that winter in Arkansas is usually cold and grey with brown dominating all the scenes where green is over abundant in the summer.
+Not the contrast slider in your phone's photo editing app that can be taken too far and usually is, but about the contrast of the subjects.
+Being that winter in Arkansas is typically cold and grey with brown dominating all the scenes where green is overabundant in the summer.
 Things need to stand out when you take a photograph and not dominate.

 I kept looking for something better, something that may spark my interest.
 I wasn't hitting on all cylinders by my eye caught the wavy vanishing point just to my right.

 Telling this to my father, he started the truck and headed south to the Boston Mountains.
-I was worried about this trek into the pretend mountains (they are really just very rugged and steep hills) as it is very difficult to find the right viewpoint without traveling across private property.
+I was worried about this trek into the pretend mountains (they are really just very rugged and steep hills) as it is challenging to find the right viewpoint without traveling across private property.
 He assured me that there has to be something worth taking a photo of.
-So, off we went, but first we visited Mount Sequoya in Fayetteville.
+So, off we went, but first, we visited Mount Sequoya in Fayetteville.

-I did get this nice photo of the guest house though.
-Makes me want to go watch “Its a Wonderful Life” for some reason.
+I did get this cute photo of the guest house, though.
+It makes me want to go watch "Its a Wonderful Life" for some reason.